Bouni/kicad-jlcpcb-tools/README.md

 ### Select LCSC parts from the JLCPCB parts database

 Select one or multiple footprints, click select part.
+You can select parts with equal value and footprint using the Select alike button.
 In the upcoming modal dialog, search for parts, select the one of your choice and click select part.
 The LCSC number of your selection will then be assigned to the footprints.

 ![Footprint selection](https://github.com/Bouni/kicad-jlcpcb-tools/raw/main/images/footprint_selection.png)